ckb-next/ckb-next/README.md

 The user interface is still a work in progress.
 See `DAEMON.md` for info about the daemon program.

 **Major features:**
-- Control multiple keyboards independently (note: not tested)
+- Control multiple keyboards independently
 - United States and European keyboard layouts
 - Customizable key bindings
 - Per-key lighting and animation